Esri/application-boilerplate-3x-js/README.md

 # webscene-application-boilerplate-js

-The WebScene Application Boilerplate is a starter application for building custom web scene templates with the ArcGIS API for JavaScript version 4.x.
+The Application Boilerplate is a starter application for building applications with the ArcGIS API for JavaScript version 4.x.

 ## Features
-This bare-bones app includes all the code you need to build an ArcGIS Online template.
+This bare-bones app includes all the code you need to build an ArcGIS Online configurable application.
 It will save you time when:

-*	Making an ArcGIS Online compatible template.
+*	Making an ArcGIS Online compatible application.
-*	Using your ArcGIS Online webscene to power the template.
+*	Using your ArcGIS Online webscene to power the application.
 *	Localizing your application in different languages.
 *	Capturing URL parameters and using them in your application.
-*	Using settings from your ArcGIS Online organization or configured application.
+*	Using settings from your ArcGIS Online portal or configured application.
 *	Enabling your application to sign-in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/).

 ## Getting Started